Coropuna: Recent area and retreat

 Extent of the ice cap over the years, from various sources: (Note: As cited in Forget et al (2008), Palenque et al (2018), Marinque et al (2018), Silverio (2018), Silverio, Herold & Peduzzi (2010), and Silverio & Jaquet (2012).)

 Measuring the surface area of Coropuna's ice cap is difficult as seasonal snow can be mistaken for ice, and different studies come to various conclusions about the retreat rate, due to the use of different time periods and methodological practices.
 However, all studies conclude that the net retreat trend is obvious and that the ice cap is diminishing.
 Retreat rates shortly before 2009 reached 13per cent in only 21years.
-Between 1980 and 2014 the ice cap shrank at a rate of 0.409 km2/year with a 2015 estimate amounting to 0.5 km2/year, and a brief slowdown observed during the late 1990s and early 2000s.
+Between 1980 and 2014 the ice cap shrank at a rate of 0.409 km2/year with a 2015 estimate amounting to 0.5 km2/year, and a brief slowdown observed during the late 1990s and early 2000s and acceleration between 2013 and 2023.
 Total shrinkage has been estimated to amount to 26per cent between 1962 and 2000, and by 18per cent between 1955 and 2007.
-Retreat is faster on the northern side of the mountain.
+Retreat is faster on the northern side of the mountain and slower among the rock glaciers and rock-covered glaciers.
 If retreat continues at the current rate, the ice cap will disappear in 2120.

-The Coropuna ice cap retreat follows the pattern recorded elsewhere in Peru such as in the Cordillera Blanca, Cordillera Vilcanota and the mountains Ampato, Quelccaya and Sabancaya.
+The Coropuna ice cap retreat follows the pattern recorded elsewhere in Peru such as in the Cordillera Blanca, Cordillera Vilcanota and the mountains Ampato, Quelccaya and Sabancaya, and is slightly slower than in other Peruvian glaciers.
 All of this retreat is attributed to global warming, and tends to increase during El Niño years owing to a drier climate.
 The glaciers lose mass through both sublimation and melting.
 Ablation occurs year-round and is diurnal.
 Recently deglaciated terrain is covered by rock debris.